ahopki14/vai/README.md

 contains a simple table of relevant info for all variants (for the investigator), as well as `out/vai_exac_annotated.vcf` which is an annotated VCF file for use in other analyses which might need a VCF.
+The `exec/exac_lookup.sh` script can also be used as a standalone tool to perform single queries of ExAC.
 I packaged the input VCF file in `inst/extdata` so that it can be called by the script portably.
 I also put the output table and VCF in `out`.